Raul072103/Veridion-Challenge/README.md

 **End of short description of codes**

-Basically, this are indicators, simillary to CAEN codes in Romania, to identify the domain in which the company activates, but as I found out, besides the fact thay they are in different regions, **SICS** was replaced by **NAICS**, only used in older contexts.
+Basically, this are indicators, similar to CAEN codes in Romania, to identify the domain in which the company activates, but as I found out, besides the fact thay they are in different regions, **SICS** was replaced by **NAICS** and is now only used in older contexts.

-It becomes clear that handling these columns requires deeper understanding of them, possibly searching for discrapencies between the codes that actually exist (there are errors in the code, for example I found multiple companies representing a single entity with different latitude and longitude coordinates, that leads me to believe that clearly everything in the dataset could have a little noise), not to mention that we don't have that many non-null values.
+It becomes clear that handling these columns requires deeper understanding of them, possibly searching for discrepancies between the codes that actually exist (there are errors in the code, for example I found multiple companies representing a single entity with different latitude and longitude coordinates, that leads me to believe that clearly everything in the dataset could have a little noise), not to mention that we don't have that many non-null values.

 ```
  25  naics_2022_primary_code       18048 non-null  object